yesimon/resource-wrapper/README.md

 This is pretty much equivalent to the above wrapper script example, but you can basically call `bowtie2.shim` just like you would `bowtie2` so it can be a drop in replacement for your current pipeline and regular usage.

+## Installation

+The only requirement is that `bin/resource_wrapper*.sh` can be found on `PATH`.
+Due to the directory structure this can simply be 'stow'ed to a `PREFIX` directory, manually copied or symlinked.